Click here for part 1.

 Going through the clouds which I dread at times!
 However, this wasn't too bad.

 My PTV hanged on me again, this time on 21A.
 I gave up and enjoyed the rest of my flight!
-At this time moment, the turbulence got pretty bad as the Captain mentioned earlier that we had bad weather along the way.
-True enough, the turbulence came with the seat belt sign coming on and in-flight service was suspended.
-It was definitely the worst turbulence for me this year, but I enjoyed every minute of it.
+At this time moment, the turbulence had worsened.
+The Captain mentioned earlier that we had bad weather along the way, so it was expected.
+The turbulence was so bad that the cabin service was suspended.
+It is definitely the worst turbulence for me this year.

 While that was going on, I filled up a form that TG's manager gave me to comment on the flight and the product.
 I had a hard time writing due to the shaking, but eventually, the turbulence died off and the plane made a smooth landing at SIN with a hard touch down on runway 20R.

 The plane took quite long to get to the gate, as it paused along the way quite a few times which was good.
 The longer we spent on the aircraft, the better it was for us!
 Eventually, we reached our gate D46 and our inaugural TG409 BKK-SIN A380 flight came to an end.

 One observation I noticed is that the crews onboard my flight didn't greet the J class passengers by their names, is that normal?
 However, the crews were professional and did a great job serving us despite the short duration and the turbulence that took up about 1/5 of the flight.
 It was quite a challenge to get everything done within the time frame and for that, they deserved some credits for it.
 No sign of impatience or panic from any of them.
 Another positive impression for me is that the crews were accommodating to us and allowing us visiting the other cabins for photos and even volunteer to take photos of us which is great.
 At the end of the flight, the crews showed no change in their attitude and even took a few friends of mine a tour around the J and F class, that was a nice touch definitely even though the turn around was in less than 2 hours.